 - If you are something that breathes, this may not be the best selection.

 Usually, product testing is built into the manufacturing process.
 Companies will take samples of the materials used in the construction of a duvet insert and test each one to ensure it meets industry standards and their minimum standards.

 What does that mean?

-Almost every manufacturer has to meet certain industrywide standards that have been set, either by federal government or an industry regulatory organization.
+Almost every manufacturer has to meet certain industrywide standards that have been set, either by the federal government or an industry regulatory organization.

-Basically, these standards are like the minimum quality needed to ensure that a product or material is not dangerous or toxic for the customer.
+Basically, these standards are like the minimum quality needed to ensure that a product or material is not dangerous or toxic to the customer.
 Standards may also require that a product be durable to a certain point, flame retardant, mold or mildew resistant, or water resistant.

 Some companies will set more stringent standards for themselves so that a well-made product reaches the market.
 Standards like these have more to do with material longevity, durability, touch, and appearance.
 They are also in place to help ensure every item that rolls off the assembly line is the same.

 A sample may be put together with the seams and inside stitching for examination that the stitches are even and strong.
 Towards the end of the production line, someone from quality control might pull a duvet insert periodically to examine the finished product for quality.

 If they find any faults or problems with any part of the process, the company will try to figure out the cause and come up with an appropriate solution.